vinceliuice/Lavanda-gtk-theme/README.md

 > For more information, run: `./install.sh --help`

+### Fix for Xfce Whiskermenu black background

+Open Whiskermenu setting and set the background opacity to 0

 ### Flatpak Installation

 Automatically install your host GTK+ theme as a Flatpak.
 Use this: